-The Commission considers application in strict date order based on the date when the application was received.
-For 2020 Grant Aid applications, this means that the applications received towards the start of the application period should be notified in quarter 4 of 2019 but those received towards the end of the application period are unlikely to learn whether or not their application has been successful until late January 2020.
+The Commission considers applications in strict date order based on the date when the application was received.

+For 2021 single year Grant Aid applications, this means that the applications received towards the start of the application period should be notified in quarter 4 of 2020 but those received towards the end of the application period are unlikely to learn whether or not their application has been successful until late January 2021.